 What You Get

-The Atom has a really great look.
+The VaporFi Atom dry herb vaporizer has a really great look.
 It’s all black, with a uniform, tall, slim body and very little decoration to mess up the overall impact.
-The front side has a small circle of LED lights, with one in the center, and with these illuminated the look is just like the Pax.
+The front side has a small circle of LED lights, with one in the center, and with these illuminated the look is just like the Pax (read our Pax 3 review for more info on that).
 There’s a micro USB port for charging and a single, circular button on one side, but other than that it’s completely bare.
 It’s another example of how vaping devices look better when they don’t try so hard.